FelixMartel/write-ups/csawquals/tutorial/README.md

 0x00400f99 je 0x400fa0
 0x00400f9b call sym.imp.__stack_chk_fail
 ```
 The second limitation is NX.
-The stack is not executale anf ROP chains will have to be used.
+The stack is not executale and ROP chains will have to be used.

 Solving this will end up being a three steps process :
  * find a way to bypass the canary